seanockert/so-deploy/README.md

 # Give it the right permissions
 chmod +x /usr/local/bin/so

-# Install dependencies: curl and jq
+# Install dependencies: curl (probably have already) and jq
 brew install jq curl
 ```